Pithoragarh: Government and politics

-Pithoragarh is an urban town with a Nagar Nigam or Municipal Corporation spread over an area of 9 square km.
+Pithoragarh is an urban town with a Nagar Nigam, or municipal corporation, spread over an area of 9 square km.
 It is divided into 40 wards for the sake of administration.
-It is also part of the Almora Lok Sabha Constituency, thus has BJP MP Ajay Tamta representing the city and is a part of the Pithoragarh Vidhan Sabha constituency, represented by INC's Mayukh Mahar.
+It is also part of the Almora Lok Sabha Constituency, and has BJP MP Ajay Tamta representing the city and is a part of the Pithoragarh Vidhan Sabha constituency, represented by INC's Mayukh Mahar.

-Pithoragarh town, before the creation of a Municipal Board, was administered as a Town Area by a committee consisting of 10 members and a chairman.
-The Municipality of Pithoragarh came into existence on 24 November 1962 and the members and the chairman of Town Area Committee became its members.
+Pithoragarh town, before the creation of a municipal board, was administered as a Town Area by a committee consisting of 10 members and a chairman.
+The Municipality of Pithoragarh came into existence on 24 November 1962, and the members and the chairman of Town Area Committee became its members.
 The board was, however, dissolved on 12 March 1963, and the town was then administered by the District Magistrate, who was the ex-officio chairman of the board under the U.P.
 Municipalities Act of 1916.
-There was no elected body and the affairs were supervised by an Officer-in-charge (a deputy collector) to whom the powers were delegated by the District Magistrate.
+There was no elected body, and the affairs were supervised by an Officer-in-charge (a deputy collector) to whom the powers were delegated by the District Magistrate.

 The town become a municipal corporation in 2024.